chrisco/gothenburger/README.md

 ## Git Branches and Workflow

 1. Work on feature branches.
-Feature branch names prefixed with card numbers (see above).
 2. Merge feature branches to Develop branch when features are done.
 3. Develop branch automatically deploys to staging server (if all tests pass).
 4. Merge Develop branch to Master branch.